mumayank/airqr/README.md

 )
 ```

-Additionally, the library also offers another static helper function to get bitmap from image file in project's assets folder.
+Additionally, the library also offers another static helper function to get bitmap from image file in project's assets folder:

 ```kotlin
 BitmapHelper.getBitmapFromAsset(